A dream job opened up at Pixar.

 - Current location;

-Design your Illustrator summary with recruiters in mind
+Design your illustrator summary with recruiters in mind

-In this section, outline some of your best achievements along with details about your experience.
+The resume summary section, outline some of your best achievements along with details about your experience.
 Don’t oversell yourself, be confident but avoid bragging too much.

 Give on-point details about your creative career.
 Include information such as: